Lucifer-02/blog/src/post2/content.md

 <center><img src="fig10.jpg" width="100%" height="auto"></center>

 Một khi bài viết này được public, có thể không còn lợi thế đăng ký học nào nữa.
 Nhưng chả sao vì mình tốt nghiệp rồi :).
 Vậy nó còn giá trị không?
 Câu trả lời nằm ở bạn.

-> "The legendary philosopher's stone, said to have the power to turn lead into gold and grant eternal life, was not found in a far-off land or hidden deep within a treacherous cave.
-It was not guarded by fierce dragons or protected by ancient spells.
-Instead, it was found in the most ordinary of places, right next to the philosopher's own hearth.
-It was as if the solution to all of life's greatest mysteries had been there all along, waiting to be discovered by anyone who DARED to look."

 ## Note